 Current status

 According to the adopted Revised Universal Soil Loss Equation (RUSLE), the potential soil loss due to erosion depends on rainfall erosivity and soil susceptibility.
-Regarding the former, a sub-annual empirical model recently calibrated across Italy will be soon implemented on the EO4EU platform.
-The estimation of land susceptibility to erosion will be based on three different algorithms.
-The first innovatively starts from consolidated models analyzing the morphological features of the terrain, such as the slope, and adds to them a new module accounting for the presence of transport infrastructures.
-The second processes specific datasets on soil properties, like the texture and the content of organic matter, to inform a combination of empirical models from the literature and estimate the overall soil erodibility.
-The third algorithm is a cutting-edge solution considering the influence of land cover and plant phenological dynamics in inhibiting or reducing erosion.
-It is an artificial neural network trained on Earth Observation multispectral images and a state-of-the-art lookup table to assign spatially distributed erosion correction factors depending on dynamical cover properties.
+The EO4EU platform provides rainfall erosivity datasets on current and projected precipitation scenarios computed through an empirical model recently calibrated across Italy.
+Soil susceptibility to erosion is computed considering three different aspects.
+First, two different datasets are available on the EO4EU platform regarding the influence of morphological features, such as the terrain slope.
+The first dataset considers only terrain morphology and was computed by implementing a state-of-the-art workflow, while the second innovatively accounted also for the effects of transport infrastructure in interrupting sediment movement.
+Second, a dataset representing the influence of soil textural and chemical properties is also available, computed by applying consolidated literature empirical models to the most recent gridded soil property datasets.
+Third, the EO4EU platform offers a cutting-edge algorithm to consider the influence of land cover and plant phenological dynamics in inhibiting or reducing erosion.
+This algorithm is based on an artificial neural network trained on Earth Observation multispectral images and a state-of-the-art lookup table to assign spatially distributed erosion correction factors depending on dynamical cover properties.
 A prototype of this algorithm is already implemented in the EO4EU platform, while a more robust version will be deployed soon.

 Input data